MateSzecsi/BRAIN2SPEECH/README.md

 ## Main files

 - [data_prepare.py](https://github.com/MateSzecsi/BRAIN2SPEECH/blob/main/data_prepare.py) : This file contains helper methods for data preparation.
-- [Hf1_MS1.ipynb](https://github.com/MateSzecsi/BRAIN2SPEECH/blob/main/HF_MS1.ipynb)   : This Jupyter notebook download the data from the server and create train, validation and test datasets from it.
+- [HF_MS1.ipynb](https://github.com/MateSzecsi/BRAIN2SPEECH/blob/main/HF_MS1.ipynb)   : This Jupyter notebook download the data from the server and create train, validation and test datasets from it.
+- [HF_MS2.ipynb](https://github.com/MateSzecsi/BRAIN2SPEECH/blob/main/HF_MS2.ipynb): This notebook create a simple CNN network, trainning this network and evaluate it using MAE metrics
 - [./scripts](https://github.com/MateSzecsi/BRAIN2SPEECH/tree/main/scripts)       : This directory contains scripts that was created by NeuralinterfacingLab.
 We used it for data extraction.

 ## Running Enviroment